Woman who died after refusing chemotherapy ‘adversely influenced’ by mother

 Paloma Shemirani, 23, collapsed on July 19 last year and was taken to Royal Sussex County Hospital where she died five days later.

-She had earlier declined treatment for non-Hodgkin lymphoma and instead followed an “alternative” treatment plan including daily coffee enemas advised by her parents.
+She had earlier declined treatment for non-Hodgkin lymphoma and instead followed an “alternative” treatment plan including daily coffee enemas advised by her conspiracy theorist parents.

+Her brothers were hoping coroner Catherine Wood would find Paloma’s death as an “unlawful killing” after concluding that she “could and should” have survived with conventional treatment.

+Outside Kent and Medway Coroner’s Court, Gabriel Shemirani said: “It pains me to say that this is a failure by the state I have unfortunately been expecting.

+“My sister wasn’t just failed by Kay Shemirani, she was failed by a state that showed no care for the people it promises to protect – by social services who played a blind eye to the abuse it should have exposed, by a police force that acted indifferent to a crime it should have investigated and by a coroner that cowered away from a murder it was meant to uncover.”

-An osteopath who saw Miss Shemirani on the morning she collapsed said he had “never seen” a lymphoid mass like hers in 43 years of practice.
+An osteopath who saw Paloma on the morning she collapsed said he had “never seen” a lymphoid mass like hers in 43 years of practice.

 Her mother, Kay “Kate” Shemirani, a prominent online conspiracy theorist, and her father, Dr Faramarz Shemirani, who is “sympathetic” to his ex-wife’s views, tried to blame medical staff for their daughter’s death.

-On Thursday at Kent and Medway Coroner’s Court in Maidstone, coroner Catherine Wood concluded that their influence on Miss Shemirani “more than minimally” contributed to her death.
+On Thursday at Kent and Medway Coroner’s Court in Maidstone, coroner Catherine Wood concluded that their influence on Paloma “more than minimally” contributed to her death.

 Her mother questioned medical staff to the extent that the coroner found it “highly likely that she seeded some form of doubt in Paloma’s mind as to her diagnosis”.